 - Strong chemicals

-Without it, you’d have to soak some kitchen roll in limescale remover and then wedge it around the tap or use a gel, however you’d still struggle to get it on the underside of your taps.
+The Limey Standard Tap Head Cleaner is a great way of tackling limescale, as it’s perfectly designed to fit on most taps.
+Without this handy gadget, you’d have to soak some kitchen roll in a limescale remover and then wedge it around your tap or use a gel, still not fully reaching the underside.

 - Designed especially for taps